ybaz/ioline-test-task/README.md

 ## Tenants
 Choose your tenant depends from your location

-Two tenants are supported: [uk, ua]
+Two tenants are supported: [uk, eu]

 Each tenant has different validation message translation